Extended scattering channels for random matrix simulations of polarized light transport: Numerical examples

 Though the speckle patterns in Figs.~\ref{fig:memory-effect-tilts}(a)--(c) are random, we can clearly see features shifting in accordance with the tilt of the incident field, indicating the existence of memory effect correlations.
 Some more prominent shifting features are highlighted with dashed white boxes.
 We note that the effect diminishes near the edges of Fourier space.
 We attribute this to the decaying nature of the sinc function in Eq.~(\ref{eq:long2}), once the appropriate values of $k_z$ are taken into account.

+A more quantitative demonstration of the memory effect is shown in Fig.~\ref{fig:memory-effect-tilts}(d).
+We consider two transmitted Fourier-space intensity speckle patterns, $I_j$ and $I_v$, produced by incident plane waves with wavevectors $\mathbf{k}_{j\perp}$ and $\mathbf{k}_{v\perp}$, respectively, located one lattice region above and below normal incidence, as illustrated in Figs.~\ref{fig:memory-effect-tilts}(a) and (c).
+To align the transmitted speckle patterns, $I_v$ is shifted upward by two lattice regions to obtain $I_v'$.
+Values shifted outside the lattice interior are discarded, while regions at the bottom of $I_v'$ that are left undefined by the shift are assigned a value of zero.
+We then compute the region-wise normalized correlation function

+where the averages are taken over 3000 independent realizations of the scattering matrix.
+As can be seen, $C$ decays in the vertical direction, but is maintained over a horizontal band where $C\sim 1$.
+The form of the correlation function has a $\mathrm{sinc}^2$ dependence that ultimately derives from Eq.~(\ref{eq:long2}), with the horizontal band corresponding to particular wavevector combinations for which the argument of the $\mathrm{sinc}$ vanishes.
+The anisotropy of $C$ has been studied in more detail in a recent work \cite{Byrnes2026b}.

 The memory effect also manifests in the real space form of the electric field.
 Although the speckles do not shift as they do in Fourier space, a tilt of $\Delta k_y$ in the incident wavevector imparts a phase ramp of $\exp(i\Delta k_y y)$ to the electric field.
-This is visible in the argument of the ratio of the electric fields for tilted and normally incident plane waves, as shown in Fig.~\ref{fig:memory-effect-tilts}(d).
+This is visible in the argument of the ratio of the electric fields for tilted and normally incident plane waves, as shown in Fig.~\ref{fig:memory-effect-second}(a).
 In particular, we show the argument of the ratio of the electric fields for a vertical tilt of one lattice region from the origin.
-Since the lattice spacing is $0.07k$, we expect a full gradient of $2\pi$ radians over a vertical spatial extent of $\lambda/0.07 \sim 15\lambda$, which is visible within Fig.~\ref{fig:memory-effect-tilts}(d).
+Since the lattice spacing is $0.07k$, we expect a full gradient of $2\pi$ radians over a vertical spatial extent of $\lambda/0.07 \sim 15\lambda$, which is visible within Fig.~\ref{fig:memory-effect-second}(a).
+To demonstrate this numerically, we also plot the vertical variation of the electric field's phase in the side panel of Fig.~\ref{fig:memory-effect-second}(a).
+Data points show the unwrapped argument of the row-averaged electric field for each value of $y$ spanned in Fig.~\ref{fig:memory-effect-second}(a).
+The data are well-fit by a line of slope $0.439$, which correctly corresponds to a wavevector tilt of $0.439k/2\pi \sim 0.07k$.